Falklands War: United Kingdom

 Seventeen newspaper reporters, two photographers, two radio reporters and three television reporters with five technicians sailed with the Task Force to the war.
 The Newspaper Publishers' Association selected them from among 160 applicants, excluding foreign media.
-The hasty selection resulted in the inclusion of two journalists among the war reporters who were interested only in Queen Elizabeth II's son Prince Andrew, who was serving in the conflict.
+The hasty selection resulted in the inclusion of two journalists among the war reporters who were interested only in Queen Elizabeth II's son Andrew Mountbatten-Windsor, who was serving in the conflict.
 The prince flew a helicopter on multiple missions, including Exocet missile decoy and casualty evacuation.

-Merchant vessels had the civilian Inmarsat uplink, which enabled written telex and voice report transmissions via satellite. had a facsimile machine that was used to upload 202 pictures from the South Atlantic over the course of the war.
+Merchant vessels had the civilian Inmarsat uplink, which enabled written telex and voice report transmissions via satellite. had a facsimile machine that was used to upload 202 pictures from the South Atlantic during the war.
 The Royal Navy leased bandwidth on the US Defense Satellite Communications System for worldwide communications.
 Television demands a thousand times the data rate of telephone, but the Ministry of Defence was unsuccessful in convincing the US to allocate more bandwidth.

 TV producers suspected that the enquiry was half-hearted, since the Vietnam War television pictures of casualties and traumatised soldiers were recognised as having negative propaganda value.
-However, the technology only allowed uploading a single frame per 20 minutes—and only if the military satellites were allocated 100% to television transmissions.
+The technology only allowed uploading a single frame per 20 minutes—and only if the military satellites were allocated 100% to television transmissions.
 Videotapes were shipped to Ascension Island, where a broadband satellite uplink was available, resulting in TV coverage being delayed by three weeks.

 The press was very dependent on the Royal Navy and was censored on site.
 Many reporters in the UK knew more about the war than those with the Task Force.
 Ministry of Defence press briefings in London were characterised by the restrained dictation-speed delivery of its spokesman, Ian McDonald.